tdevere/AppCenterBuildLog/docs/ContactingAppCenterSupport.md

 2. Then change directories: cd appcenterTest
 3. Clone your repository with: git clone -b your-branch https://your-repo
 4. Then run the same build commands that we are using in App Center.
 You can build with command line or open the project file in your IDE
-5. If the local build is successful, please collec the local build logs and be prepared to send to App Center Support Team
+5. If the local build is successful, please collect the local build logs and be prepared to send to App Center Support Team

 Review [build-failed](https://docs.microsoft.com/en-us/appcenter/build/troubleshooting/build-failed) for more insights into common builds.